PancakeTAS/puppy-os/README.md

 DO NOT RERUN `./puppyos.sh prepare` WHEN UPDATING THE SYSTEM!

+### Post Installation

+You will need to set up basic files to get your Linux system to run.

+I have provided a simple guide in `docs/CONFIGS.md`, but you might wish to set up your system completely differently.

 ## More Information

 When building a new Linux system, it is important to keep track of which files are accessed by which program or library.
 This is achieved (with questionable accuracy) in docs/FILES.md.